Why are contracts important for business?

 Final Thoughts

-All the challenges that we saw above are being solved with intelligent and smart software.
-Luckily, there is a way to shed the shackles of the traditional way of contracting.
+All the challenges we saw above are being solved by intelligent software.
+Luckily, there is a way to shed the shackles of traditional contracting.
 It is not hard to digitize contracts with the help of artificial intelligence and machine learning.
 Once the software is programmed and completely functional, successfully executing e-contracts becomes a walk in the park.
-Companies are witnessing a paradigmatic shift by employing CLMs to ease the process of managing the contract lifecycle.
+Companies are witnessing a paradigm shift as they employ CLMs to streamline the contract lifecycle.